esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 ### Connection options

-The following options can be specify in the `ConnectionOptions` list:
+The following options can be specified in the `ConnectionOptions` list:

 * **servers**
     * **Description:** List of IP addresses or DNS names of your LDAP servers.
 They are tried sequentially until the connection succeeds.